Uvacoder/lawncare/src/pages/faq/mowingadvice.md

 title: How should I mow the lawn?
 featured: false
 featuredimage: /img/remi-muller-LlHgaeBwYVE-unsplash.jpg
-featuredimage_alt: Photo by Remi Muller on Unsplash
+alt: Photo by Remi Muller on Unsplash
 tags:
   - faq
 ---